sma1043/Freya/README.md

 ```c++
 DS3231  rtc(SDA, SCL);
 ```
-The program will grab time from the module on every loop
+The program will grab time from the module on every loop.
+The methodd ```updateTime``` will be called on every loop to keep track of time.
 ```c++
 void updateTime(bool print)
 {